ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_updating.rst

 The option is boolean.
 If set to ``yes``, it adds an additional attribute to a database user.

-We cloned the collection repository to the ``~/ansible_collections/community/postgresql`` directory and :ref:`prepared our environment<Prepare-local-environment>`.
+We cloned the collection repository to the ``~/ansible_collections/community/postgresql`` directory and :ref:`prepared our environment<collection_integration_prepare>`.
 From the collection's root directory, we run ``ansible-test integration --list-targets`` and it shows a target called ``postgresql_user``.
 Therefore, we already have some tests for the module.

 First, we look at the ``tests/integration/targets/<target_name>/tasks/main.yml`` file.
 In this particular case, the file imports other files from the ``tasks`` directory.
 The ``postgresql_user_general.yml`` file looks like an appropriate one to add our tests.